-MPASM is a full featured universal macro assembler for all PICmicro MCU's.
-It can produce absolute code directly in the form of HEX files for device programmers, or it can generate relocatable objects for MPLINK.
+The MPASM assembler is a full-featured universal macro assembler for all PICmicro MCU's.

-MPASM has a command line interface and a Windows shell and can be used as a standalone application on a Windows 3.x or greater system.
-MPASM generates relocatable object files, Intel standard HEX files, MAP files to detail memory usage and symbol reference, an absolute LST file which contains source lines and generated machine code, and a COD file for MPLAB debugging.
+The MPASM assembler has a command line interface and a Windows shell.
+It can be used as a stand-alone application on a Windows 3.x or greater system, or it can be used through MPLAB IDE.
+The MPASM assembler generates relocatable object files for the MPLINK object linker, Intel[®] standard HEX files, MAP files to detail memory usage and symbol reference, an absolute LST file that contains source lines and generated machine code, and a COD file for debugging.

-MPASM features include:
+The MPASM assembler features include:

-- MPASM and MPLINK are integrated into MPLAB projects. - MPASM allows user defined macros to be created for streamlined assembly. - MPASM allows conditional assembly for multi purpose source files. - MPASM directives allow complete control over the assembly process.
+- · Integration into MPLAB IDE projects. - User-defined macros to streamline assembly code. - Conditional assembly for multi-purpose source files. - Directives that allow complete control over the assembly process.

-14.3 MPLAB-C17 and MPLAB-C18 C Compilers
+14.3 MPLAB C17 and MPLAB C18 C Compilers

-The MPLAB-C17 and MPLAB-C18 Code Development Systems are complete ANSI 'C' compilers and integrated development environments for Microchip's PIC17CXXX and PIC18CXXX family of microcontrollers, respectively.
+The MPLAB C17 and MPLAB C18 Code Development Systems are complete ANSI 'C' compilers for Microchip's PIC17CXXX and PIC18CXXX family of microcontrollers, respectively.
 These compilers provide powerful integration capabilities and ease of use not found with other compilers.